John Mahama: As Minister and Vice Presidency (1997–2012)

-As President
+First presidency (2012–2017)

-In line with Ghana's constitution, Mahama became President of Ghana on 24 July 2012 on the death of his predecessor, John Atta Mills.
-In July 2012, he became the Ghana's first president to have served at all levels of political office (Ghanaian and Pan-African MP, Deputy Minister, Minister, vice-president and President).
+In line with Ghana's constitution, Mahama became president on 24 July 2012 on the death of his predecessor, John Atta Mills.
+In July 2012, he became Ghana's first president to have served at all levels of political office (Ghanaian and Pan-African MP, Deputy Minister, Minister, vice-president and President).
 He said in parliament upon being sworn in:

 This is the saddest day in our nation's history.
 Tears have engulfed our nation and we are deeply saddened and distraught and I'm personally devastated, I've lost a father, I've lost a friend, I've lost a mentor and a senior comrade.
 Ghana is united in grief at this time for our departed president.

 As a result of his elevation to the presidency, Mahama made political history by becoming the first Ghanaian head of state to have been born after Ghana's declaration of independence on 6 March 1957.
-The National Democratic Congress (NDC) held a Special National Delegates Congress on 30 August 2012 and endorsed President John Dramani Mahama as its 2012 presidential candidate.
-President Mahama, the sole candidate of the party, polled 2, 767 votes, representing 99.5% of total votes cast, to pick the slot for the party.
-Mahama has stated that his administration is deeply committed to continuing the Better Ghana Agenda started under President Mills.
+The NDC held a Special National Delegates Congress on 30 August 2012 and endorsed Mahama as its 2012 presidential candidate.
+Mahama, the sole candidate of the party, polled 2,767 votes, representing 99.5% of total votes cast, to pick the slot for the party.
+Mahama had stated that his administration was deeply committed to continuing the Better Ghana Agenda started under President Mills.

 Mahama won the December 2012 general election with 50.70% of the total valid votes cast and a 3% winning margin beating his nearest rival, Nana Akufo-Addo of the main opposition New Patriotic Party, who polled a close 47.74%.
 This was just barely enough to win the presidency without the need for a runoff.
 In addition, Mahama won the majority of valid votes cast in eight out of Ghana's ten administrative regions.
 Thirteen African Heads of State, one Prime Minister, two vice-presidents and 18 government delegations across the world attended his inaugural ceremony at the Black Star Square in Accra on 7 January 2013, when Mahama was sworn in to begin his own four-year term.